BidyutMazumdar/GDSN-X-Decision-Intelligence-System/README.md

 Analyzes decision inputs using integrated economic, political, and social indicators.

 ### 2. Risk Scoring Model
-Converts uncertainty into a structured, interpretable, and comparable score.
+Transforms uncertainty into a structured, interpretable, and comparable score.

 ### 3. Protocol Layer (GDP™)
 Defines standardized rules for evaluation, validation, and decision logic.